 Searches and filters can be combined; for example you might search for periods that 1) have

-The periods satisfying the current search and filter criteria are shown as spans on a timeline, as regions on a map, and as sortable rows in a table.
+The periods satisfying the current search and filter criteria are visualized as spans on a timeline and as regions on a map.

 Use the timeline to compare the temporal extents of the selected periods.
 There are two styles of timeline.
 The histogram style shows, for each unit of time, how many of the selected periods include that unit.
 The stacked bars style shows the temporal extent of each period as a horizontal bar.

 Use the map to get a sense of the combined spatial coverage of the selected periods, as specified by the Wikidata places they are linked to.
 The regions highlighted in purple indicate the spatial extents of all the Wikidata places linked to by the selected set of periods.
 If you focus on a period by clicking on or hovering over it in the tabular list of periods, the the spatial extents of the Wikidata places linked with that one period will be highlighted in red.

 The map display should be interpreted cautiously, as not all periods are linked to Wikidata places, and not all Wikidata places are currently mappable (meaning we do not yet have an authoritative source for the geometry of their spatial extents—learn more about the PeriodO place name gazetteers.)

 Get periods as structured data (JSON or Turtle)